jochu/swank-clojure/README.md

 Then use M-x slime-connect to connect from within Emacs.

-You can also start the server directly from the "java" command-line launcher if you use "swank.swank" as your main class.
+You can also start the server directly from the "java" command-line launcher if you AOT-compile it and specify "swank.swank" as your main class.

 ## Commands

-Commonly-used commands:
+Commonly-used SLIME commands:

 * **M-TAB**: Autocomplete symbol at point
 * **C-x C-e**: Eval the form under the point